-British Columbia’s K-12 public education sector employs nearly 25,000 unionized support staff in a variety of positions including custodians, trades and maintenance workers, teacher assistants, clerical, accounting, and information technology.
+British Columbia’s K-12 public education sector employs nearly 34,000 unionized support staff in a variety of positions including custodians, trades and maintenance workers, education assistants, clerical, accounting, and information technology.
 The Canadian Union of Public Employees (CUPE) is the largest union representing support staff in the K-12 sector.

 BCPSEA has delegated the authority to negotiate collective agreements with BC support staff unions to individual boards of education or groups of boards.
 An agreement negotiated between a board and its support staff union must be ratified by the BCPSEA Board of Directors.